boris-s/pyper/README.md

 * . . .
 * `χ...χ` means double-pipe input with a swap, and same for the output

-(Mnemonic for this is, that τ has one (vertical) pipe, π has two pipes, and χ looks like two pipes crossed)
+Mnemonic for this is, that τ looks like a gutter (has one vertical pipe), π looks like a twin gutter (two pipes) and χ looks like two pipes crossed.

-As for the meaning, single-pipe input means, that a single object (the message receiver) is fed to the pipeline.
-Double-pipe input means, that the receiver is assumed to respond to methods #size and #[], its size is 2, and this being fulfilled, pipeline 0 and 1 are initialized respectively with the first and second element of the receiver as per method #[].
-Double-pipe input with swap is the same, but the two elements of the receiver are swapped: pipeline 1 receives the first, pipeline 0 the second.
+Single-pipe input means, that a single object (the receiver) is fed to the pipeline 0, while pipeline 1 receives its copy.
+Double-pipe input means, that the receiver should respond to #size and #[], and its size should be 2.
+Pipelines 0 and 1 are then initialized respectively with the first and the second element (obtained by #[]).
+Double-pipe input with swap is the same, but the two elements are swapped.

 3. Postfix order of commands: While traditional car/cdr family of methods applies the letters in the prefix order (from right to left),